Vermylion/pgmenu/README.md

 pgmenu is a basic library for an easy creation of menus in pygame, supporting multiple widget types and designed with the user's experience at heart.

-It's optimized to not hinder performance, maintaining above 200 FPS on average and above 100 FPS for big projects.
-It's also the most customizable possible, allowing for any visuals to be modified to the user's liking.
+It's optimized to not hinder performance, and to be extremely customizable, allowing for any visuals to be modified to the user's liking.
 On top of all that, it stays true to the normal pygame experience, using simple and almost identical syntaxes to pygame's, making it easy to just add at any moment into your project.

 This library is made for your project, not the project made around the library.